BabylonJS/Documentation/content/guidedLearning/workshop/vr_game.md

 The secret behind creating a reticle is [Raycasting](/features/featuresDeepDive/mesh/interactions/picking_collisions).
 A Ray is a straight line that'll tell us when it intersects with an object.
 We want to create a Ray from the middle of our camera facing forward, and change the color of the reticle to green when we can interact with the mesh.

-We put the funciton in registerBeforeRender() so that it gets continually updated every frame.
+We put the function in registerBeforeRender() so that it gets continually updated every frame.

 ```javascript
 /*The function that runs to determine the behavior of the reticle.*/